-I spend hours editing your photographs to ensure they are perfect, I am critical yet precise and it is is here that the majority of my skills are invested.
-I choose the best quality printers, the most suitable papers & the sharpest of inks to deliver your final product to you.
-I pride myself on quality & I aim to deliver that to each and every on of my clients.
+I spend hours editing your photographs to ensure they are perfect.
+I am critical yet precise and it is during this editing phase that the majority of my skills are invested.
+I choose the best quality printers, the most suitable papers and the sharpest of inks to deliver your final product to you.
+I pride myself on quality & I aim to deliver that to each and every one of my clients.

 I want your wedding album to preserve those memories, to transport you back to your wedding day every time you turn the pages and that includes those little details.
 If I could give couples just one piece of advice, it would be to prioritise some of those little details into your album.

-In 20 years time.
-Your daughter is getting married, so she asks to see some photographs of your wedding day.
-You sit together turning the pages of the album with love & excitement and she comments how beautiful your bouquet was.
+In 20 years time your daughter is getting married and asks to see some photographs of your wedding day.
+You sit together turning the pages of the album with love and excitement and she comments how beautiful your bouquet was.

 Her big day arrives, you are in the front row and proudly watch as your husband walks her down the aisle.
-She reaches the end, kisses her Daddy, turns to you and says “You walked down with me too” and hands you her bouquet.
+She reaches the end, kisses him gently on the cheek, turns to you and says “You walked down with me too” before handing you her bouquet.
 It is identical to yours.
-Gold Ribbon, Dusky Pink Roses, Cream Carnations & Sprigs of Gypsophila.
+Gold ribbon, dusky pink roses, cream carnations & sprigs of gypsophila.